slow-session/wellington.session.nz/tunes_archive.md

 </p>
 {:/}

-In Wellington, we've learned many of these tunes during the "Slow Session" part of the evening and you can find these by choosing the "All Tunes" option,  picking "Slowsession" and pressing "Select".
+We've got a number of tunes that we know well at the Slow Session.
+We don't play all of these every week but if you're at our session and want to play some of these tunes with us, there's a good chance someone else will know them.
+You can find these tunes by choosing the "All Tunes" option,  picking "Slow-favourite" and pressing "Select"

 <div id="audioPlayer"></div>